 Please see the Introduction to Gordian Envelopes for introductory discussion of what Gordian Envelopes are, why they’re useful, and how they’re used.

 Gordian Envelope is a specification for the achitecture of a “smart document”.
-It supports the storage, backup, encryption, authentication, and transmission of data, with natively supported cryptography and explicit support for Merkle-based selective disclosure.
+It supports the storage, backup, encryption, authentication, and transmission of data, with natively supported cryptography and explicit support for selective disclosure using hashed data elision.
 It’s designed to protect digital assets including seeds, keys, Decentralized Identifiers (DIDs), Verifiable Credentials (VCs), and Verifiable Presentations (VPs).

 This document outlines the most important technical features of Gordian Envelopes in abstract Alice and Bob form.
 See our Use Case Intro for more real-world focused designs.